jackstapleton/rdb-autoscaling/whitepaper.md

 #### Why use Auto Scaling

 Let's say on average we will receive 12GB of data evenly throughout the day.
-For a regular kdb+ system we will provision one server with 16GB of RAM, this will allow for some contingency capacity.
+For a regular kdb+ system we might provision one server with 16GB of RAM to allow for some contingency capacity.
 We then hope that the data volumes do not exceed that 16GB limit on a daily basis.

 In a scalable cluster we can begin the day with one small server (for this example a quarter of the size, 4GB).